Why we include parenthetical / in-text citations

-When citing specific content from these sources, include the paragraph/line numbers that are used in classical works.
+When citing specific content from these sources, include the paragraph/line numbers that are used in classical works in the narrative or APA parenthetical citation.
 This information is consistent across versions/editions, and is the easiest way to locate direct quotes from classical works.

 The Bible extols the virtues of love; “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud” (1 Cor.
 13:4 New International Version).

 In 1 Cor.
 13:4 (New International Version), the Bible extols the virtues of love; “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.”